Creamy Shrimp Pasta with Green Beans – Easy 30 Minute Meal

 My daughter immediately said I had to make it again and Brian simply ate a second helping – always a good sign.

-Most of these items are pantry staples so if I have green beans and shrimp I can pull this dinner together anytime.
+Most of these items are pantry staples so if you have green beans (or other veggie) and shrimp you can pull this dinner together anytime!

 Kitchen Tip: How to Easily Cut An Onion